SHIH-WEI-LIU/Shortener-URL/README.md

 # Shortener URL
 ![Index page about Shortener URL](./public/shortener-url.png)

-A restaurant Demo web application for users that can use this website to search all the foods  around the restaurant location of Demo website
+A Shortener URL Demo web application for users that can use this website to shorten all the long URL
-If you are interested in above please try it to discover which do you like !!!
+If you are interested in above please try it quickiy!!!

 ## Features
 - Users can paste whose long URL convert to short URL